 If you have Hispanic or Latino ancestry, you might be wondering which DNA is best for you.
 In this post, I will explain which test is best for Hispanic or Latino Ancestry and why.

 Some people are understandably skeptical about whether or not there is a DNA test out there that can provide accurate results for people who are of primarily non-European descent.
 And if there is such a test, which is the best test for Hispanic ancestry?

-Ancestry DNA offers the best test for Hispanic ancestry
+Ancestry DNA and 23andMe offer the best test for Hispanic ancestry

 Why is Ancestry DNA’s test best for Latino ancestry?

 Up until a few months ago, if you were to have asked me this exact question, I would have told you that there is no “best” test.

 Latin Americans are exceptionally genetically diverse, as a general rule, and there is no “typical” ancestry across all of these countries, despite misconceptions that everyone is descended from Spanish conquerors who intermarried with Native American women.

 People from Latin America can show ethnicity from all over the world, including Asia, Europe and Africa.
 The DNA testing companies can show these ethnicities fairly easily.